yugabyte/yugabyte-k8s-operator/README.md

 ## Additional Information

 - Ensure Kubernetes cluster version is 1.27 or higher.
-- CRDs are located in a file named `concatenated CRDs`.
+- CRDs are located in a file named `./crd/concatenated_crd.yaml`
 - The operator is provided as a Helm chart.

 ## Support